knutties/rottentomatoes/README.md

 rottentomatoes
 ==============

+Time spent: (week 1) about 8 hours spent in total
-Time spent: about 8 hours spent in total
+Time spent: (week 2) about 8 hours spent in total

 Completed user stories: